Engineering and Information Technology Library, Biel/Bienne

 A meta catalogue of citations for media held in the catalogues of libraries and bookshops worldwide.

-Here you find the link to the new system: swisscovery.bfh.ch
+This ist the link to the search portal: swisscovery.bfh.ch

 You can only access the fee-based contents of eBooks from within the BFH network or externally via a VPN.